blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 the canonical pose from the training examples to correctly infer the rotation angle for the test examples.
 This, however, was not learned by the model in this example.

-When uniformly initializing the classification head for all classes, we force the model to adapt during fine-tuning, as otherwise, it would predict only at the chance level.
+When initializing the classification head identically for all classes, we force the model to adapt during fine-tuning, as otherwise, it would predict only at the chance level.
 This prevents memorization overfitting.

+Ye & Chao [2022] <d-cite key="DBLP:conf/iclr/YeC22"></d-cite> benchmark UnicornMAML on MiniImageNet and TieredImageNet.
+In the five-shot setting, the approach is claimed to outperform ProtoNet, ProtoMAML, MetaOptNet, MTL+E3BM, RFS-Distill, DeepEMD, MATE+MetaOpt
-The approach is reported to perform on par with recent few-shot algorithms.
+DSN-MR and FEAT.
+In the one-shot setting, UnicornMAML is reported to perform averagely compared with the other methods.

 Let's finally think of how to interpret UnicornMAML: When meta-learning only a single classification head vector, one could say, that rather than learning a mapping from features to classes, the weight vector instead learns a prioritization of those features that seem to be more relevant across tasks.